jomomorei/Node-Red/Write Salesforce data into csv file #2.md

 This is a file node.
 File nodes have two pattern, in and out.
 Here is the out one.
 Open the sidebar, specify the file path and name.
 Three anction modes can be selected: append, overwrite and delete.

-In fact, i didn't use csv node in this branch flow but used the json-to-csv-converter node.
-Because it's more simple.
+In fact, i didn't use csv node in this branch flow.
+Instead i used the json-to-csv-converter node because of its simplicity.
 But if you want to specify the separator character, try csv node.